sireesha0904/sireesha0904/README.md

 <h2 align="center">🌟 About Me</h2>

 <p align="center">
-  👩‍💻 I'm Modi Sireesha, a dedicated Computer Science Engineering student with a passion for Full Stack Development and Artificial Intelligence.
+  👩‍💻 I'm Modi Sireesha, a passionate Computer Science Engineering student focused on Full Stack Development, Artificial Intelligence, and Prompt Engineering.
-  🌱 I'm currently honing my skills in advanced Full Stack techniques, creating user-centric applications, and integrating AI technologies.
-  🎯 My interests include building intelligent solutions through AI and exploring prompt engineering to enhance user experiences.
+  🌱 I'm currently working on building dynamic, AI-powered applications and constantly exploring new technologies to enhance user experiences.
-  💡 Technology inspires me, and I'm always eager to work on impactful projects!
+  💡 I believe in the power of technology to make the world a better place.
 </p>

 ---